yhlong0/IntellectCapital/Notes/theDhandhoInvestor.md

     - High risk, high uncertainty
     - Low risk, high uncertainty, **the only one interest to us.**
     - Low risk, low uncertainty, is loved by Wall Street, and stock prices of these securities sport the highest trading multiples.
 Avoid them.
+6. Archery is all about being singularly focused on the target.
+If the archer can't fixate on just the target, success is likely to be elusive.